A FAMILY TURNS ITS BACK ON CHILDREN AND CONVINCES YOU OTHERWISE

 We are not going to turn our backs on children.
 We are not going to stop exposing these preventable epidemics and holding folks accountable until, collectively, we garner health and safety measures that children deserve.

-We recently deposed her — a nine hour nails-on-a-blackboard ordeal.
-When all was said and done, my wife Elena approached DiMassa for the first time in 16 months.
-DiMassa literally, not figuratively, turned her back to Elena.
-A week earlier, Elena ran into DiMassa at a Target.
-DiMassa gestured to her daughters that they turn their backs.
+Her deposition — a nine hour nails-on-a-blackboard ordeal.
+And now that it is public, we can say that her behavior and responses were no less than shocking.
+Roxie’s mother Elena approached the director-owner for the first time in 16 months.
+The owner literally, not figuratively, turned her back to Elena like a child in a huff.
+A week earlier, Elena ran into the director at Target.
+The director gestured to her daughters that they turn their backs.
 All three did.

-Think of that cowardice.
+Think of that inhumane behavior.
 Think of what that act denotes for children, her children.

-After DiMassa illustrated her cowardice to everyone in the deposition room, Elena told her she would never forgive her.
-I approached DiMassa seconds later.
-DiMassa also turned her back to me.
-I said, “Good luck, Cara DiMassa, you are in for a long road.”
+After she illustrated her defiance and remorselessness to everyone in the deposition, Elena told her she would never forgive her.
+Elena’s husband Doug told the director, “Good luck, you are in for a long road if I have anything to say about it.”

 Roxie did not have a long road.
 She had six years on the planet.
 Six years.
-But our daughter never turned her back on people.
+But she never turned her back on people.
 She looked them directly in the eye, regardless of the circumstances.

-Cara DiMassa turned her back, because she chooses not to face the truth.
-She cannot look us in the eye after being responsible for killing our daughter.
-It was astonishing to see her wriggle away from the truth while under oath.
-Her anxiety filled the deposition.
+Summerkids owners and staff turned their backs, because they chose not to face the truth.
+They cannot look us in the eye after being responsible for the grossly negligent, inhumane acts that took Roxie’s breath away for good.
+It was astonishing to see the director-owner wriggle away from the truth while under oath.
+Her anxiety filled the deposition, the trial room.
 She was drowning in unconscionable denial.

-We now have piles and piles of documents and hours and hours of audio and video testimony from more than 10 people, including DiMassa’s employees.
+We now have piles and piles of documents and hours and hours of audio and video testimony from dozens of witnesses.
 And there’s much more to come.
-We have almost all of the facts we need.
+We have all the facts we need.
+ANd some that are not yet disclosed.
 We have all the admissions we need.
-We have all the truths to the lies we have heard for more than 16 months.
+We have all the truths to the lies we have heard for seven years.
 And yet, we still don’t have the most important piece of evidence.

 Our daughter.

-She turns her back on me, my wife, our daughter, our community, the people who have paid her thousands upon thousands of dollars to take care of their children.
+She turns her back on us, our community, the people who have paid her thousands upon thousands of dollars to take care of their children.
 And she turns her back on the truth.
-But the truth will not turn its back on Cara DiMassa.
+But the truth will not turn its back on her... never.
 She will realize this in very short order.

 Not one person at Summerkids has exhibited pain, remorse, honesty, integrity, compassion.
-Not one person who worked at Summerkids has reached out to us to ask how we are, what they can do to help advance the foundation’s missions.
-We wondered how this could be.
+Not one person who worked at Summerkids has reached out to ask how we are, what they can do to help advance the child safety nonprofit established in Roxie’s honor.

-It’s also insidious that DiMassa and her family took out a 1 million dollar insurance policy to cover 900 children in their care each summer.
+It’s also insidious that Summerkids owners took out a 1 million dollar insurance policy to cover upwards of 900 children in their care each summer.
 Every parent who has sent their child to Summerkids should digest how profoundly disturbing this is.
-It should serve as a symbol of the utter lack of value the DiMassas ultimately place on each child’s head.
+It should serve as a symbol of the utter lack of value the Summerkids owners ultimately placed on each child’s head.
 Parents, we implore you to ask camp operators detailed questions about their insurance policies.

 And if you think that camps accredited by or being members of the American Camp Association, like Summerkids, is further insurance that a camp operator will institute proper health and safety protocols, think again.